-The Creative Curriculum is the authorized curriculum used in CDCs for children ages 0-5.
+- Child Development Centers (CDC): The Creative Curriculum is the authorized curriculum used in CDCs for children ages 0-5.
 The Teaching Strategies (TS) Gold developmental assessment, Checkpoints, will be used to document the progress of children.
-All activities will be developmental in nature and recognize children's individual differences by providing an environment that encourages self-confidence, development of self-help and life skills, curiosity, creativity, and self-discipline as outlined in theCreative Curriculum.
-Concrete experiential learning activities encompass the following six domains: Social, Physical, Language/Literacy, Cognitive/Intellectual, Emotional and Cultural.

-Typical child routines such as meal times, clean-up times, napping and rest times, and diaperingand toileting are integral parts of the curriculum, not separate items between curriculum areas.
+All activities will be developmental in nature and recognize children's individual differences by providing an environment that encourages self-confidence, development of self-help and life skills, curiosity, creativity, and self-discipline as outlined in the Creative Curriculum.
+Concrete experiential learning activities encompass the following six domains: Social, Physical, Language/Literacy, Cognitive/Intellectual, Emotional and Cultural. - Typical child routines such as meal times, clean-up times, napping and rest times, and diapering and toileting are integral parts of the curriculum, not separate items between curriculum areas.
 Daily specific lesson plans and schedule along with weekly lesson plans are posted.

-SCHOOL AGE CARE (SAC)

-Curriculum and programming centers around the school age four services areas: Sports & Fitness, Fine Arts, Citizenship & Leadership, and Leisure & Recreation.
+- School Age Centers (SAC): Curriculum and programming centers on the school age four services areas: Sports & Fitness, Fine Arts, Citizenship & Leadership, and Leisure & Recreation.
 Children will have input into activity choices to ensure the activities meet their needs and interests.
 Documentation of child input into activities is on file in the program.
-Program choices are designed and implemented to meet a variety of child interests to cover a wide variety of skill, ability and interest levels.

-Daily schedules/lesson plans will be flexible, provide stability without being rigid, allow childrento meet their physical needs (e.g., water, food, restrooms) in a relaxed way, allow children to move smoothly from one activity to another, usually at their own pace, and facilitate transitions when it is necessary for children to move as a group.

-Program activities are offered in Life Skills, Citizenship and Leadership Programming.
+Program choices are designed and implemented to meet a variety of child interests to cover a wide variety of skill, ability and interest levels. - Daily schedules/lesson plans will be flexible, provide stability without being rigid, allow children to meet their physical needs (e.g., water, food, restrooms) in a relaxed way, allow children to move smoothly from one activity to another, usually at their own pace, and facilitate transitions when it is necessary for children to move as a group. - Program activities are offered in Life Skills, Citizenship and Leadership Programming.
 A variety of clubs and committees will be available to expand children's interpersonal, speaking, and leadership skills.
-Program choices will be offered to help children develop skills in independent living and life planning such as cooking, swimming, etc.

-MIDDLE SCHOOL/TEENS (MST)

-The MST program utilizes a comprehensive youth development curriculum framework to ensure the physical, cognitive, social and emotional needs of youth are addressed.
+Program choices will be offered to help children develop skills in independent living and life planning such as cooking, swimming, etc. - Middle School/Teens (MST): This program utilizes a comprehensive youth development curriculum framework to ensure the physical, cognitive, social and emotional needs of youth are addressed.
 The framework is comprised of four service areas to meet the core requirements.
 Youth will work together with staff to ensure they have input into activity choices.
 Activities must meet the needs and interests of the youth.
 Intent is to have a combination of youth and adult choices in the lesson plan.
 Youth will help determine frequency.
-Activities will reflect the program's written philosophy and goals for youth in a prominent area.

-Program opportunities will be offered in life skills, citizenship and leadership in the following program areas:

-- Youth councils, which will provide opportunities for youth to actively participate in planning and conducting youth programs.
-Volunteer community service will provide opportunities for youth to actively learnthrough service to their community. - Workforce preparation provides opportunities for youth to prepare for successful entry into the workforce. - Youth Technology Lab.
-Provides opportunities for youth to explore interests, enhance technology skills, and research information.

-We encourage our Families to share their culture, heritage and home language throughout all curriculums.
+Activities will reflect the program's written philosophy and goals for youth in a prominent area. - Program opportunities will be offered in life skills, citizenship and leadership in the following program areas: - Youth councils, which will provide opportunities for youth to actively participate inplanning and conducting youth programs.
+Volunteer community service will provide opportunities for youth to actively learn through service to their community. - Workforce preparation provides opportunities for youth to prepare for successful entry into the workforce. - Youth Technology Lab.
+Provides opportunities for youth to explore interests, enhance technology skills, and research information. - We encourage our Families to share their culture, heritage and home language throughout all curriculums. - Child and Youth Sports and Fitness Program: The program utilizes a comprehensive framework to ensure the physical, cognitive, social and emotional needs of youth are addressed; - The System is comprised of four service areas to meet the core requirements: - Team sports - Individual sports - Fitness and health - Outreach

-CHILD AND YOUTH SPORTS AND FITNESS PROGRAM

-The Child and Youth Sports and Fitness Program utilizes a comprehensive framework to ensure the physical, cognitive, social and emotional needs of youth are addressed;